 Who are you, anyway?
 Do you have an identity?
 What constitutes your identity?
 Who your parents are?
 Where you were born?
 What you do for a living?
 According to the mindset overtaking the Western world called postmodernism, you aren’t really a self at all.
 You have no unique identity that is identifiable from birth to death; there’s no real "you" which remains constant throughout all of life’s changes.

-Also See Section on Religious Pluralism
+Also See Religious Pluralism

 Postmodern is a term that originated in art (specifically architecture) and literature.
 It refers to "the overall character and direction of experimental tendencies in Western arts, architecture, etc., since the 1940s or 1950s.
 (The Harper Dictionary of Modern Thought (New York: Harper and Row, 1988), p.
 671.